geneseframework/genese/src/complexity/README.md

 ### 7.2 Add new languages

-We developed Genese Complexity at first for TypeScript files, but you can now "plug" any language into this module.
+Genese Complexity is available for JS, TS, JSX, TSX and JAVA, but you can "plug" any language into this module.
 What does it mean ?
 To be simple, Genese Complexity parses a Json file with a specific format : [JsonAst](#722-jsonast-specifications).
 This format corresponds to a simplified AST (Abstract Syntax Tree) of the source code.
 So if you want to be able to "plug" your language into Genese Complexity, you "just" need to convert the specific AST structure of your language into JsonAst format.
 In other words, your AST nodes must "match" with the nodes of the JsonAst format.
 If your plugin is correct, we will add it to Genese Complexity module.

 There are hundreds kinds of TypeScript AST nodes, so it can be fastidious to "bind" all of them to the AST nodes of your language.
 Fortunately, JsonAst only needs few kinds of nodes; you will find them [below](#81-kinds-of-nodes).